 When you make a car insurance claim, you’ll need to contribute to the cost of your claim by paying an excess.
-Under an Australia Post Car Insurance policy, you’ll need to pay the basic excess plus any other additional excess listed in your certificate of insurance.
+Under an Australia Post Car Insurance policy, you’ll need to pay the basic excess plus any other additional excesses listed on your certificate of insurance.

 However, if you are involved in a no-fault accident with another vehicle and the cost of your claim exceeds the basic excess amount, you will not have to pay any excess.Back to top

-- Do you park in a secure location?
+- Is my parking location secure?
 A car parked on the street is much more likely to suffer damage than one that is kept in a secure garage overnight.
-This discrepancy will be reflected in the cost of your cover.
+This will be reflected in the cost of your cover.

 - I'm a safe driver, does that help?
 Get rewarded for driving safely.
-Australia Post Car Insurance offers a No Claims Discount to policyholders with savings on the cost of cover for every year they do not make a claim.
+Australia Post Car Insurance offers a No Claims Discount to policyholders, which offers savings for every year you do not make a claim.

 - I don't have an alarm, do I need one?
 Install a security system.
 Something as simple as installing a security alarm system for your vehicle can substantially reduce the cost of your premiums.

 - Should I buy online?
 Customers who buy Australia Post Gold Comprehensive Car Insurance online can receive a 25% discount*.

 - I'm thinking about modifying my car.
 How will that affect my insurance?
 If you want to save on your insurance, don't modify your car.
 Fitting non-standard accessories can cause your premium to rise, even if it's something as simple as fitting alloy wheels.